 Women (usually) get nine whole months to mentally prepare for labor, but let’s be real–no woman can really predict how she will feel until after her contractions have begun.
 And most women will be surprised at the thoughts she will have during labor, some rational, others…not so much.
 Whether she chooses The Bradley Method or the “give me all the medicine you got” method for delivering her little bundle of love, one thing is for sure—labor is memorable!

 I chose to have my first son unmedicated.
-So before his birth I created a beautiful playlist, designed my motivating signs, and practiced different pushing positions to get myself ready.
+So before his birth, I created a beautiful playlist, designed my motivating signs, and practiced different pushing positions to get myself ready.
 Then within two minutes of being in transition labor, I had no desire to use one thing I had prepared.
 Instead, I wanted silence, darkness, and no one near me.